Ahrimdon/EZ-IW4MAdmin-DBViewer/README.md

-# EZ-IW4MAdmin-DBViewer
+# IW4MAdmin Database Parser

-#### A simple collecton of Python3 Scripts that allowa you to export your entire IW4MAdmin Database and view it in an easy fashion.
-While it is already possible to read `IW4NAdmin\Database\Database.db`, there are many constraints/keys/links that make viewing the default database *extremely* difficult.
+#### A Python3 script designed to export your IW4MAdmin database, parsing it into an easily accessible format.
+While the native `IW4MAdmin\Database\Database.db` is already accessible, navigating its complex relationships, keys, and constraints can be frustrating.
+This tool simplifies and streamlines the data, offering a more user-friendly view.

-* Usage: `python combine_db.py`
+* Usage: `python parse_db.py`

 ## Instructions

-1. Copy database to a folder and make sure it's named `Database.db`
+1. Copy the database to a folder and make sure it's named 'Database.db'

-2. Copy script `combine_db.py`, into the locatation of your Database's copy.
+2. Copy the script `parse_db.py` into the location of your database's copy
 3. Run the script

-* This will generate a new database named `Plutonium Servers.db` with all of the essential information
+* This will generate a new database named `Database_parsed.db` with all of the essential information.

+## Building

+1. Ensure Python3 is installed on your system and added to PATH
+2. Run `build.py`